Working with scientific literature - Outlining, citing, plagiarism

 The citation of other publications is an essential component of academic writing.

-References to the literature
+References to the literature achieve the following:

-• refer to previously published materials, methods and protocols \(\rightarrow\) Materials and Methods section
+- Refer to previously published materials, methods and protocols \(\rightarrow\) Materials and Methods section

-• compare our results to other literature \(\rightarrow\) Discussion section
+- Compare our results to other literature \(\rightarrow\) Discussion section

 One question is how references can be cited correctly.

-Figure 6 shows the original publication:
+Figure 8 shows the original publication:

 From this the name of the authors, year of publication, title of the publication, journal name, volumne and page numbers can be extracted.
 Taken together, these pieces of information provide a unique identifier to the publication as in the following, standard format of a reference: